 In addition to Yonohub’s built-in apps, you can create and manage your own custom apps using Yonohub.
-Custom apps are great to seamlessly bring your existing tools, technologies, and development environments to Yonohub and to make them accessible to everyone at anytime.
-Even if your applications are not built for the web, you can always access them using remote desktop technologies.
+Custom apps are a great way to seamlessly bring your existing tools, technologies, and development environments to Yonohub and to make them accessible to everyone at any time.
+Even if your applications are desktop apps that are not built for the web, you can still access them using remote desktop technologies such as VNC.

 Creating Custom Apps

 A custom app is essentially an environment that can be launched.
 To create a custom app:

 - Using YonoEBuilder, build an environment that can be launched, i.e., check Enable launch settings under the Launch Settings tab while creating the environment and provide the required info as explained here.

 - On the main view of Yonohub, click Add app, and provide the required info:

 - Under the App Settings tab, specify the: